Last Updated on

 Plan and budget for the jobs below when you’re doing your refurb.
 Your electrician should easily be able to fit a couple of external lights when he/she does the re-wiring.

-Once you’ve finished your refurbishment and followed all the tips above, you’re ready to stage the property.
-Hire a professional to take detailed photos that you can use for advertising.
-This attracts more potential tenants and alleviates the need to take pictures after each tenant moves out.
+Once you’ve finished your refurbishment and followed all the tips above, you’re ready to stage your property.